nexmo-se/videocropping-insertable-streams/README.md

 2. At this point both users should see each other.
 3. The publisher can hit on share screen, select entire screen and only a portion of the screen (the map) will be shared.
 If you test locally and want to play both roles on the same machine, when you minimise the window that pertains to the screen-sharer, the map will disappear because you are sharing the entire screen.

+Let's take the following image as an example.
+Let's suppose the application has some private content you don't want to share (we will presume this content is the green area in the image below), however the user would like to be able to share only a portion of the web application, such as the map on the right hand-side.

 ![Private screen](https://raw.githubusercontent.com/nexmo-se/videocropping-insertable-streams/main/images/private_screen.png?token=GHSAT0AAAAAABJETI6BKP3GSUBXT5LHLWO2YS6VZGQ)

+Once the user hits on share screen and selects entire screen, a new stream will be created including only a specific portion of the screen.
+As it is seen in the image below, the new stream published into the session only contains the map.

 ![Stream shared](https://github.com/nexmo-se/videocropping-insertable-streams/blob/main/images/private_screen_sharing.png?raw=true)